 Pockets charts are an essential resource for every early childhood classroom.
 Some manage classroom helpers, lunch choices or for literacy and math centers.
-Pocket charts will help your classroom and learners throughout the school year.
+A pocket chart will help your classroom and learners throughout the school year.

 Most classrooms have a pocket chart center for their learners to explore during their literacy or math block.
 And it is easy to understand why.
 These resources help learners organize the activities at their station, but can be easily stored in a container or cubby when not in use.

 Children have the opportunity to not only learn while using interactive poems on a pocket chart, but they get to be the teacher as well!